qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 --------

-To use  `LAStools <https://rapidlasso.com/lastools/>`_ in QGIS, you need to install LAStools on your computer and install the LAStools plugin in QGIS.
+To use  `LAStools <https://rapidlasso.com/lastools/>`_ in QGIS, you need to download and install LAStools on your computer and install the LAStools plugin in QGIS, which is available from the official repository.

 On Linux platforms, you will need `Wine <https://www.winehq.org/>`_ to be able to run some of the tools.